Factory Tours in Southeast Michigan for Family Fun

 Bring the kids to experience the Ford Rouge Factory in Detroit, teddy bears and the Jiffy Plant in Chelsea, and Morley/Sanders desserts in Macomb County

 Here in the metro Detroit region, "the line" goes way back.
 This is the Motor City, after all.
 And, from amazing autos to tasty treats, we know a thing or two about kicking out quality products from respected, long-standing companies.
-Why not take your kids behind-the-scenes and see how the magic happens – with a factory tour?
-Watch the gears turn and crank out some hometown goods in person at four of the hottest tickets in town.
-Get a taste of history (and, in one case, chocolate!).
+Why not take your kids behind-the-scenes and see how the magic happens with a factory tour?
+Watch the gears turn and crank out some hometown goods in person, and get a taste of history (and, in one case, chocolate!).

 - Address: 400 N. Main St., Chelsea